scrubbbbs/cbird/readme.md

 ====================

 #### Discrete Cosine Transform (DCT) Hash (`-p.alg dct`)
 Uses one 64-bit hash per image, similar to pHash.
-Very fast and good for rescaled images.
+Very fast and good for rescaled images and lightly cropped images.

 #### DCT Features `-p.alg fdct`
-Uses DCT hashes around ORB features, up to 400 per image.
-Good for heavily cropped images, much faster than ORB features.
+Uses DCT hashes around features, up to 400 per image.
+Good for heavily cropped images, much faster than ORB.

 #### Oriented Rotated Brief (ORB) Features `-p.alg orb`
-Uses up to 400 256-bit features per image and searches using FLANN-based matcher.
-Good for rotated, cropped but slow.
+Uses up to 400 256-bit feature descriptors per image and searches using FLANN-based matcher.
+Good for rotated and cropped images, but slow.

 #### Color Histogram `-p.alg color`
 Uses Reduced-color histogram of up to 32 colors (256-byte) per image.
 Sometimes works when all else fails.
 This is the only algorithm that finds reflected images, others require `-p.refl` which is too slow except with `-similar-to`